Jeevan1725/sentinelscan/README.md

 ## The demo story — we built the attack AND the defense

-This hackathon submission contains **two** projects, built by the same team:
+This hackathon submission contains **two** projects, built by the same team.

+### Why QR-C2 is a novel attack — the gist

+To understand why this project matters, you need to understand **browser isolation**.

+**What is browser isolation?** It's a security technology that runs all web content in a remote sandbox.
+When you visit a website, the isolation server loads it, renders it as an image, and streams the pixels to your machine.
+Nothing executable ever reaches your computer.
+Network firewalls, DNS filters, and IDS never see the traffic.
+Traditional malware C2 (command-and-control) channels — HTTP, DNS, TCP — are completely blocked.

+**The one thing isolation can't filter:** pixels.

+**How CyberRecon exploits it:** A QR code is just pixels.
+CyberRecon's attacker encodes C2 commands as QR codes, renders them in a headless browser, and the victim's machine reads them.
+Commands travel from attacker to victim as **visual images** — never as network packets.

+**What a defender sees:**
+- Zero suspicious network traffic
+- Zero malicious DNS lookups
+- Zero blocked TCP connections
+- Nothing on the wire

+**What's actually happening:** A full command-and-control channel is operating through rendered images.

+**Where this comes from:** Mandiant documented this technique in 2024.
+It's not theoretical — it's a real bypass of a widely-trusted security boundary.

+**What CyberRecon implements:** A full working version of this attack — QR C2 server, headless-Chrome QR decoder, keylogger, screenshot capture, webcam capture, GPS lookups, persistence, and self-destruct.

+**Why this matters for SentinelScan:** Traditional network security has no defense against QR-C2. **The defender has to be at the endpoint** — reading the code, watching the processes, detecting the behavior.
+That's exactly what SentinelScan does.

 ### 1. CyberRecon — the villain

-CyberRecon is a **working QR-code command-and-control (C2) framework**.
-It's designed to defeat browser isolation — a security technology that runs all web content in a remote sandbox.

-**How CyberRecon bypasses it:** browser isolation blocks network traffic, but QR codes are just **pixels**.
-Malware can receive commands by reading QR codes rendered in a headless browser.
-No network packet ever crosses the boundary.
-Mandiant documented this exact technique in 2024.

-**CyberRecon contains:** a QR C2 server, a headless-Chrome QR decoder, a keylogger, screenshot capture, webcam capture, GPS lookups, persistence mechanisms, and self-destruct.
+A **working QR-C2 framework** that bypasses browser isolation.
+Source files live in `demo_samples/cyberrecon_*.py` and are analyzed by SentinelScan — never executed.

+**What's inside:**
+- `c2_server.py` — Flask C2 server that encodes commands as QR images
+- `qr_decoder.py` — headless-Chrome client that reads QR codes and executes them
+- `modules/keylogger.py` — captures keystrokes, buffers, exfiltrates
+- `modules/screenshot.py` — screen capture
+- `modules/webcam.py` — webcam snapshots
+- `modules/persistence.py` — registry, scheduled task, startup folder
+- `modules/stealth.py` — anti-forensics, VM evasion, self-destruct

+**Real technique.
+Real code.
+Real threat.**

 ### 2. SentinelScan — the defender (this project)